-“How do you have so much cake around and not weigh a thousand pounds?
+“How do you have so much cake around and stay healthy?
 Do you even eat it?”.

 I sure do!
 Don’t forget who’s President of Quality Control around here.
 It’s me!
 I try every single one of my cakes.
 It’s one of the many reasons I love baking.
 Digging into something I worked so hard to create, and something that tastes as amazing as I think my cakes do, is incredibly satisfying and makes me incredibly happy.
 Every bite of cake is worth every minute I spent creating that cake.

-So how do I balance all the cake in my life without packing on the pounds?
+So how do I balance all the cake in my life and maintain a healthy lifestyle?
 I don’t count calories.
 I don’t look at macros.
 I don’t restrict foods from my diet.
 I eat what I love and I eat what I know my body needs.
 I call it mindful eating.
 If I’m making cake one day, I’m going to eat it and enjoy.
 I’m not going to feel guilty or shame myself because I had too much.
 I own the choice I make to eat the cake or whatever indulgent treat it may be, and then the next meal or the next day, I take the opportunity to make healthy choices.